-Restricted stock at December 31, 2014 and 2013 is comprised of stock in the Federal Home Loan Bank of Pittsburgh ("FHLB") in the amount of \$832,400 and \$618,000, respectively, and Atlantic Central Bankers Bank in the amount of \$50,000.
+Restricted stock at December 31, 2015 and 2014 is comprised of stock in the Federal Home Loan Bank of Pittsburgh ("FHLB") in the amount of \$879,400 and \$832,400, respectively, and in Atlantic Central Bankers Bank in the amount of \$50,000.
 Federal law requires a member institution of the Federal Home Loan Bank to hold stock according to a predetermined formula.
 All restricted stock is recorded at cost.